 Wish and if only can also be different in meaning.

-When we look at preferences we are at two basic forms rather and prefer.
+When we look at preferences we are looking at two basic forms rather and prefer.
 Both, of course, refer to the present but we can also use them as a way of commenting on past preferences.

 The grammar for both is different but the meaning is a type of regret or criticism.